1) React without thinking!

 5. Shut it down

-There is nothing worse than entering into a negotiation in good faith where sellers barely counter, the buyers start to get discouraged, yet make a decent counter or two — and the seller refuses to do anything else.
+Nothing is worse than entering into a negotiation in good faith where the sellers barely counter, the buyers start to get discouraged, yet make a decent counter or two—and the seller refuses to do anything else.

 Keep the communication going – your commission check depends on it!